msbit/tools/README.md

 # Tools

-A grab bag of Bash scripts that I have used often enough to find semi-useful
+A grab bag of scripts that I have used often enough to find semi-useful

 ## Backup APK